magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/tenant-profiles.md

 ## Overview

-Since ThingsBoard 3.2, a System Administrator is able to configure common settings for multiple tenants using Tenant Profiles.
+Since IoT Hub 3.2, a System Administrator is able to configure common settings for multiple tenants using Tenant Profiles.
 Each Tenant has the one and only profile at a single point in time.

 Let's review the settings available in the tenant profile, one-by-one.